Zeelgabriels/alx-project-0x02-setup/README.md

 ## Project Overview

+This repository is part of the SoloForge: Mastering Project Autonomy project.
-This repository contains a comprehensive Next.js application built with TypeScript and Tailwind CSS.
+It contains a comprehensive Next.js application built with TypeScript and Tailwind CSS.
 The project demonstrates modern web development practices including component-based architecture, API integration, and responsive design.

 ## Purpose

+This project is designed to help me practice frontend development using modern tools and workflows, while building modular, scalable, and well-structured React applications.

-This project serves as a practical learning experience for:
+It would serve as a practical learning experience for:
 - Setting up a Next.js development environment
 - Building reusable React components with TypeScript
 - Implementing routing and navigation